In Her Shoes poster

 The inciting incident occurs at 15 minutes when Maggie sleeps with Rose's love interest Jim after a party.
 This betrayal disrupts the fragile equilibrium of their codependent relationship and sets the central conflict in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Maggie discovers their grandmother Ella's contact information and decides to go to Florida to meet her (entering a new world).
+This illustrates the protagonist's commitment to Maggie discovers their grandmother Ella's contact information and decides to go to Florida to meet her (entering a new world).
 Rose simultaneously chooses to take a leave of absence from work and cut Maggie out of her life (her own threshold into independence)., moving from reaction to action.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, Rose calls off her engagement to Jim, recognizing she was still just playing it safe.
 She hits bottom emotionally, realizing that without confronting her relationship with Maggie, she'll never be whole.
-Maggie simultaneously faces that she's been running from her pain and guilt., illustrates the protagonist at their lowest point.
+Maggie simultaneously faces that she's been running from her pain and guilt., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 79% of the runtime.
 Breakthrough: Ella reveals she's been keeping their mother's poems, helping Maggie understand her mother's love despite her illness.
 Rose realizes she needs to forgive to move forward.
 Both sisters gain the insight needed to synthesize their old selves with their new growth., demonstrating the transformation achieved throughout the journey.